NVIDIA/spark-rapids-tools/user_tools/README.md

 ## Using the Rapids Tool Wrapper

 The wrapper provides convenient way to run Qualification/Profiling tool.
-Default properties can be set in `resources/qual-conf.yaml`
+Default properties can be set in two files `qualification-conf.yaml` and `profiling-conf.yaml` under "resources" directory.

 - run the help command `spark_rapids_dataproc --help`